Skip to content Skip to footer

 • What data and file formats should you consider for your project?

-• Where are the instrument specific aspects for the data and files formats documented?
+• Where are the instrument-specific aspects of the data and file formats documented?

 • What existing data will you integrate or use as a reference in your project?